 |Recommended Credit Score||Not stated|

 Marcus by Goldman Sachs is a relatively new retail banking venture for the well-respected investment bank.
 While none of the loans that made our cut charge origination fees and only one has the potential for a prepayment penalty, Marcus personal loans don’t even charge a late fee if you miss a payment.
 (If you're late, you’ll just have a bigger balance than you should, meaning you’ll accrue more interest.)
 In fact, its website emphatically states you won’t ever be charged a fee for anything.

 The rates are also quite competitive.
-The range of APRs offered is 6.99% to 19.99%, making the average 13.49%—more than 3 percentage points lower than the average of the lenders we track.
+The range of APRs offered is 6.99% to 19.99%.
+The lower end of this is extremely competitive.

 One downside is somewhat less flexibility.
 Marcus only offers loans of $3,500 or more.
 And repayment periods are at least three years.
 (There’s no prepayment fee, though, so you can always repay early if you’re disciplined enough to do that.)